nikaliwood/CSC4370FinalProject/README.md

 # CSC4370FinalProject

-A recipe database, that has a full web interface using PHP, SQL, HTML, JS, and CSS.
+A recipe database, that has a full web interface using PHP, SQL, HTML, JS, and CSS.  \n

-Devevlopers:
+Devevlopers: \n
-Nikali Wood
+Nikali Wood  \n
-Leyyenah Sophie
+Leyyenah Sophie  \n
-AbdulMujeeb Ahmed
+AbdulMujeeb Ahmed  \n